neovimcraft.com is a hobby project I built recently

 adapter where you specify how you want

 your app to be built and deployed.
-Want to deploy to netlify
+Want to deploy to netlify?
+Great, there's

 you covered.
 In my particular case, I wanted to build a completely static